 Are you thinking about attending law school and pursuing a career in law, government, healthcare, or politics?
 Illinois Tech’s Dual Admission Honors Law program can help get you there faster.* The best part is—if you are admitted to an undergraduate program at Illinois Tech, you are automatically guaranteed admission to Illinois Tech’s Chicago-Kent College of Law if you meet the school’s GPA and LSAT requirements.

 Typically, it takes students seven years to complete their B.S./J.D. education—four years of undergraduate education and three years of law school.
-By participating in the Dual Admissions Honors Law program, you will be on an accelerated 3+3 program and finish your undergraduate and law degrees in six years.
+By participating in the Dual Admission Honors Law program, you will be on an accelerated 3+3 program and finish your undergraduate and law degrees in six years.

 Learn more about the admissions requirements for the Dual Admission Honors Law program.

 * The Dual Admission Honors Law program is open to students of all majors, including students who transfer to Illinois Tech.
-However, due to the curriculum requirements for students in the Armour College of Engineering, engineering majors participating in the Dual Admissions Honors Law program are on a 4+3 program schedule.
+However, due to the curriculum requirements for students in the Armour College of Engineering, engineering majors participating in the Dual Admission Honors Law program are on a 4+3 program schedule.

 As a pre-law student at Illinois Tech, you will work with a dedicated advisor who can help you throughout your time as an undergraduate in the program.
+Pre-law advising is available to all students interested in attending law school, regardless of their participation in the Dual Admission Honors Law program.

 Learn more about pre-law advising at Illinois Tech.